Sgavinmills/CSS-Slide-Show/README.md

 It is fully responsive and will scale to any size.
 It simply allows a selection of photos to scroll across the stage and give a little jump in the center.

+You can see it in action on my portfolio site: The progression of my terrible websites displayed in a live slideshow can be viewed on my [portfolio](https://sgavinmills.github.io/index.html#webHistory).
 I hope you like it.

 ![example-image](./readMePhoto.png)